Enterprise SaaS

 Key activities

-• Spacing and layout rules
+• Spacing & layout

 Layout grids documentation showing grid specifications and examples of fluid and fixed grid layouts with columns, gutters, and margins.